 You don’t need to distribute fringe benefits equally.
 For instance, you can calculate paid time off benefits based on an employee’s length of employment.
 However, it’s best not to take away a benefit once offered since employees tend to rely on your company’s specific perks.

-You would be considered the provider of fringe benefits if the service is done for you, even if a third party is actually delivering the benefit.
-For instance, if you offer daycare services for workers through a third party, you would still be the provider of this benefit.
+Third-party services are still considered fringe benefits.
+So, if you offer daycare services for workers through a third party, your company would still be considered the provider of this benefit.

-- Unemployment insurance: Employers must pay federal unemployment tax to fund workforce programs that assist people who are unemployed.
+- Unemployment insurance: Employers must pay federal unemployment tax to fund workforce programs that assist unemployed people.
 The federal tax funds programs at the state level.